Skip to main content

 • Personal presentation, display, and documentation of work.

-Self directed learning is facilitated through materials on Ultra – Bath Spa University’s Virtual Learning Environment – and other web-based resources.
+Your tutors will share learning materials online through our Virtual Learning Environment, as well as other web-based resources.
 You’ll also have access to our specialist art and design library.

 To find out more about how we teach and how you'll learn, please read our Learning and Teaching Delivery Statement.